 Over the last several years, the Village completed the drilling of two new wells (wells #8 & #9) and the development (design and installation of the pumps and motors) of these wells was completed in the fall, 2020.
-The plan for an additional 750,000 gallon water tower is underway with construction beginning in 2022.
+The plan for an additional 750,000 gallon water tower is underway with construction projected to begin within the next couple years.
 These additions, along with our ongoing distribution improvements, will provide the necessary quantity and the highest quality of water for our residents and business's.